tophefo/IpCamera/README.md

 ## Supported Things

 If doing manual text configuration and/or when needing to setup HABPANEL/sitemap you are going to need to know what your camera is as a "thing type".
 These are listed in CAPS below and are only a single word.
 Example: The thing type for a generic onvif camera is "ONVIF".

 HTTPONLY: For any camera that is not ONVIF compatible, and has the ability to fetch a snapshot with a url.

 ONVIF: Use for all ONVIF Cameras from any brand that do not have an API.
+You gain PTZ and auto finding of the snapshot url over httponly things.
+If your camera does not have PTZ you may prefer to set it up as httponly due to a faster connection time as onvif is skipped.

-AMCREST: Use for all current Amcrest Cameras as they support an API as well as ONVIF.
+AMCREST: Use for all Amcrest Cameras that do not work as a dahua thing as this uses an older polling method for alarm detection which is not as efficient as the newer method used in dahua.
+Amcrest are made by Dahua and hence their cameras can be setup as a Dahua thing.

 AXIS: Use for all current Axis Cameras as they support ONVIF.

-DAHUA: Use for all current Dahua Cameras as they support an API as well as ONVIF.
+DAHUA: Use for all current Dahua and Amcrest cameras as they support an API as well as ONVIF.

 FOSCAM: Use for all current FOSCAM HD Cameras as they support an API as well as ONVIF.